Anti-pluricanonical systems on Fano varieties: Preliminaries

-\begin{lem} Let $f\colon X\to Z$ be a contraction from a smooth projective variety to a normal projective variety with rationally connected general fibres.
-Assume $M$ is a nef Cartier divisor on $X$ such that $M\sim_\Q 0$ on the generic fibre of $f$.
-Then there exist resolutions $\phi\colon W\to X$ and $\psi\colon V\to Z$ such that the induced map $W\bir V$ is a morphism and $\phi^*M\sim 0/V$. \end{lem} \begin{proof} Since $M$ is nef and $M\sim_\Q 0$ on the generic fibre of $f$, we can find $\phi$ and $\psi$ so that $\phi^* M\sim_\Q 0/V$ [\ref{kaw-lin-sys-mmodel}, Proposition 2.1].
 Replacing $X$ with $W$ and replacing $Z$ with $V$, we can assume $M\sim_\Q 0/Z$.
 Since the general fibres of $f$ are rationally connected, $K_X$ is not pseudo-effective over $Z$.
 Running an MMP$/Z$ on $K_X$ with scaling of some ample divisor as in [\ref{BCHM}], we get a Mori fibre space $X'\to T'/Z$.
 Since $M$ is Cartier and $M\sim_\Q 0/Z$, $M'$ is Cartier, by the cone theorem [\ref{kollar-mori}, Theorem 3.7], where $M'$ is the pushdown of $M$.
 Moreover, $M'\sim 0/T'$ again by [\ref{kollar-mori}, Theorem 3.7], hence $M'$ is the pullback of some nef Cartier divisor $N'$ on $T'$.
 Let $T$ be a resolution of $T'$.
 Then the general fibres of $T\to Z$ are rationally connected as they are dominated by the general fibres of $f$.
 Now replace $X$ with $T$ and replace $M$ with the pullback of $N'$ to $T$.
 Then apply induction on dimension.

 \end{proof}